kazukiosawa/btd_caffe/README.md

 # btd_caffe

-## BTD for CNN
+## Block Term Decomposition (BTD) for CNNs
 - [Accelerating Convolutional Neural Networks for Mobile Applications](http://dl.acm.org/citation.cfm?id=2967280)
 - 2016, ACM Multimedia
-- Peisong Wang, 	Jian Cheng / 	Chinese Academy of Sciences & University of Chinese Academy of Sciences, Beijing, China
+- Peisong Wang and Jian Cheng / Chinese Academy of Sciences & University of Chinese Academy of Sciences, Beijing, China
 - Parameters for '3.2 Whole-Model Acceleration for VGG-16’ in ‘3.
 EXPERIMENTS’
   >The S', T' and R for conv1_2 to conv5_3 are as follows:
   >conv1_2: 11, 18, 1